-Very minor amounts of sediments and fuel/lubricants from heavy machinery could discharge into the dewatered canal.
-These sediments and wastes could be transported by irrigation water once irrigation season commences in spring.
+Very minor amounts of sediments and fuel/lubricants from heavy machinery could discharge into the dewatered canal or over the MC 10.4 siphon.
+Sediments and wastes in the canal could be transported by irrigation water once irrigation season commences in spring.
 Best Management Practices will be used to contain all waste materials.